 Kitchen scraps account for ~28%* of Tacoma’s residential waste stream by weight.
 By putting your kitchen scraps in the Mill kitchen bin rather than your garbage container, you can significantly reduce the volume of waste created by your household.

 As you reduce the amount of kitchen scraps tossed in the garbage, you may find that you can downsize your garbage container - which can save your household up to $25.60 per month!
-Use this savings to help offset the cost of your Mill Membership.
+Use this savings to help offset the cost of your Mill Plan.

 What size garbage container do I have?